Turn it on.

 - To make sure that your crepe stays thin, turn the heat down, spread your batter, and then turn the heat up again.

-- For a dairy version, sub the coconut oil for some grass-fed butter.
+- If you tolerate butter, sub the coconut oil for some grass-fed butter.

 - Want a super crispy crepe?
 Cook it an extra minute over high heat.